Pcb Antipad: Should You Use It for Your Designs?

 We recommend playing it safe and using anti-pads on landing pads only when necessary.
 Some situations where you need anti-pads on landing pads include setting a specific impedance value and reducing return loss.

-What PCB Antipad Size Should you Use?
+What PCB Antipad Size Should You Use?

 PCB Assembly